Our Privacy Policy

 14. The School will endeavour to ensure that all personal data held in relation to an individual is as up to date and accurate as possible.
 Individuals must please notify the relevant member of staff (e.g. school office, registrar, fees secretary) of any significant changes to important information, such as contact details, held about them.

 14.1.
-An individual has the right to request that any out-of-date, irrelevant or inaccurate or information about them is erased or corrected (subject to certain exemptions and limitations under Data Protection Law): please see above for details of why the School may need to process your data, of who you may contact if you disagree.
+An individual has the right to request that any out-of-date, irrelevant or inaccurate information about them is erased or corrected (subject to certain exemptions and limitations under Data Protection Law): please see above data subject rights section for further details.

 Section 15 - This Policy